josgar14/CMD-TERMINAL-GIT-SHELL/README.md

 Git commands I Know

+type nul > <nameOfTheFile.txt "or any extention">// to create a new file in cmd.

+type <name of the file>// to show the content of the file in cmd.

+Open a file// to open a file simply type it's <name.txt>.

 git status // gives you the status of your files in git.

 git init// to initialize a repository.